 Welcome to Quills' London Marathon 2017 Money Pot !Hi thereIt's me again Quills the amazing fundraising hedgehog.
 In April I'm running the London marathon in aid of London Colney Hedgehog Rescue.Find out more at http://londoncolneyhedgehogrescue.weebly.com/ I would like to raise enough money in 2017 to buy an intensive care/recovery incubator for sick hedgehogs which will cost about £500.http://www.brinsea.co.uk/TLC-40_Eco/ As I'm a bit worried about getting squished, I'll be running the marathon from the safety of my cool new Tic Tac wheel.
 It has an odometre fitted to it so I can record how much I run each day or more likely night.
 You can monitor my progress on-line via my super cool real time web cam.
 It can even see in the dark!
 If you sponsor me you will not only be helping my wild hedgehog friends but could also win a voucher of your choice for £25 if you guess correctly how long it will take me to complete the 26.2 mile course.
 You can enter your guess in days, hours and minutes in the comment field when you sponsor me.I'm in training now.
 Why not see how I'm getting on via the web cam at http://ipcamlive.com/58f4f12832588 * All payments are secureThank you!Quills x x x

 Welcome to the Edinburgh 2017 Marathon Galloping Gorillas campaign!
 Who we are running for: The PRWOP campaign, Bring the PRWOP Kids’ Crew Back To School, seeks to bring back to school eight children who all lost their fathers who were protecting the wildlife of the Democratic Republic of Congo.
 PRWOP aims to help establish independent livelihoods for the widows of Park Rangers in the country.
 These rangers lost their lives in work related incidents and now their families are doing it tough.Helping these families will allow them to access primary school education for their children.
 These families believe that education can bring about lasting change in the lives and livelihoods of their households and communities.
 You can find the campaign here: carolinebec.wixsite.com/fundraisingsite About us: We are a motley bunch of friends from different parts of the world.
-Australian, English and French, we are all living in Edinburgh and for some reason we all seem to enjoy running in Scottish weather (which is usually involves ice, rain and/or wind… on a good day).
+Scottish, Australian, English and French, we are all living in Edinburgh and for some reason we all seem to enjoy running in Scottish weather (which is usually involves ice, rain and/or wind… on a good day).
 We have all decided to run for PRWOP, where we hope our travails can help out the PRWOP kids’ crew.
 Some of us have more experience than others, but we are learning (and suffering) together every time we sweat in the great city of Edinburgh.
-May 27th, three of us will be prancing through the 10K and May 28th, two of us will rock the Half Marathon.
-Meet the Galloping Gorillas: JOHN John is from northern England and spends much of his time as a PhD student looking for Vikings.
+May 27th, four of us will be prancing through the 10K and May 28th, two of us will rock the Half Marathon.
+Meet the Galloping Gorillas: IAIN As the one true Scotsman on the team, Iain has decided to show the rest of us tourists what it really means to run across his sacred Caledonia, the land of the brave.
+He does not feel the cold.
+He does not feel the rain.
+And he stands ready to defend Alba’s honour against his daytripper teammates in the 10k… while also conveniently helping the PRWOP kids’ crew.
+JOHN John is from northern England and spends much of his time as a PhD student looking for Vikings.
 Like the Vikings of old, he plans to charge like a maniac through the streets of the UK… only this time to fundraise for the PRWOP kids, instead of for gold and glory.
 Though he’d still like a seat at the table in Valhalla for his efforts.
 John is running the 10k.
 JACK Jack is from the English midlands.
 He is doing a PhD in alien-hunting (no joke).
 In his picture he can be seen stoking a large fire-beacon, which he uses to try and communicate with distant planets.
 He also likes to run (presumably in preparation for outrunning the tractor beams when they come for him).
 He has decided to put in an effort at the half marathon in aid of the cause.
 TAS Tas in an Aussie with Grecian roots, who is thought to be looked over by two Greek gods: Dionysus, the god of debauchery; and Hermes, the Greek god of athletics.
 The former means that he knows how to relax (see picture).
 The latter means that he can run like the wind.
 He has decided to put this last talent to good use in doing the 10k run in support of the PRWOP crew.
 GEOFF Geoff is Australian.
 He likes gorillas - as evidenced by his gratuitous selfie with a silverback on the border between DRC and Uganda.
 He says that the rangers who took him to the gorillas were total dudes.
 He also sometimes pretends to like to run.
 So he’s dusting off his long neglected running shoes to have a crack at a half marathon to try and raise some funds for the PRWOP crew.
 CAROLINE Caroline is the French program manager of the PRWOP campaign.
 She also knows some Kung Fu.
 She is running a 10k for the first time ever and, as she did not want to suffer alone, used her Kung Fu to pacify this group of troublemakers and invite them to run with her.
 Fate decided that she will celebrate her 24th birthday the day of the race and this is giving her even more motivation.
 Help up to raise funds for the Bring the PRWOP Kids' Crew Back to School Your support will help the children to stay in school and reach their full potential.Thank You!

 Welcome to this money pot !My Name is Suella I have strived to create a haven for unwanted animals, along with the dedication of my boys.
 We at Big Reds would be nothing without Jon (one of my boys). without Jon, Big Reds wouldn't function he does it all all the care the clean up the sickness the walking the popper scooping 🐶🐶🐶🐶🐶🐶🐶🐶🐶💩💩💩💩💩💩💩💩 along with Jed and Jorge.
 The fixing the building the crying the puppies the kittens the bottle feeds the lose the stress the happiness the escapes the chase the picking up the pieces of a very disturbed animal the knowing that a cat wants to go home to where she has lived all her life after he has made her better.
 WOW it's been a long hard year.
 We have lost 5 of our sponsors very sad but it's the way of the world things change that's why we are here for the animals always we can't give up or what would happen?
 So this is a little plea for donations or new sponsors please every euro and pound really helps trust me.
 We had a lovely man empty his PayPal of 3€ into our account then apologize for the small amount😱 Never ever apologize for giving I assured him every cent counts, so please people share away.
 Thank you to all our sponsors that are sticking with us we love you.Click to make a contribution.* Give however much you want.* All payments are secureThank you!